keunwoochoi/kapre/README.md

   - Kapre ver 0.1.3
     - Add unit tests
     - Remove `Datasets`
-    - Add more dependency on Librosa to make codes cleaner and more stable
+    - Remove some codes while adding more dependency on Librosa to make it cleaner and more stable
       - and therefore `htk` option enabled in `Melspectrogram`
 * 9 July 2017
   - Kapre ver 0.1.1, aka 'pretty stable' with a [benchmark paper](https://arxiv.org/abs/1706.05781)